Danielle Downey

 Executive Director South Dakota |

 Danielle was an entomologist by the time she was 5 years old, hunting bugs under rocks in South Dakota.
-She has has been working with honey bees and the parasites that plague them for over 25 years.Her background includes training and research from bee labs in Minnesota, Canada and France; beekeeper education, work with commercial beekeepers and queen breeders, regulatory work as a State Apiarist in Utah and Hawaii, and wrangling bees for TV and film.
+She has has been working with honey bees and the parasites that plague them for 30 years.Her background includes training and research from bee labs in Minnesota, Canada and France; beekeeper education, work with commercial beekeepers and queen breeders, regulatory work as a State Apiarist in Utah and Hawaii, and wrangling bees for TV and film.

 Danielle has worked closely with the Apiary Inspectors of America, Bee Informed Project and a bee breeding project with collaborators in Hawaii, Louisiana and Europe selecting and refining Varroa resistant bees.
 Please direct any questions or feedback regarding Project Apis m. to: danielle@projectapism.org |